30 Surnames with Roots in Fukushima Prefecture's Prestigious Families

 The name Date was first used when Date Tomomune, a vassal of the shogunate during the Kamakura period, was awarded Date County in Mutsu Province (present-day Date City, Fukushima Prefecture) in recognition of his achievements in conquering Sato Motoharu of Shinobu County (present-day Fukushima City, Fukushima Prefecture) during the Oshu War, and was given the name Date; before that, he is said to have called himself Nakamura.

-During the reign of the 15th head of the family, Date Harumune, the family moved its base to Yonezawa Castle (present-day Yonezawa City, Yamagata Prefecture), and during the reign of the 17th head of the family, Date Masamune , the family defeated the Nihonmatsu City and Ashina clans, and established the largest territory of the Date clan, subjugating the Tohoku daimyo such as Osaki, Tamura, Ishikawa, and Shirakawa.
+During the time of the 15th head of the family, Date Harumune, the base of operations was moved to Yonezawa Castle (present-day Yonezawa City, Yamagata Prefecture.
+During the time of the 17th head of the family, Date Masamune, the clan defeated Nihonmatsu City and the Ashina clan, and brought under the control of various daimyo in the Tohoku region, such as Osaki, Tamura, Ishikawa, and Shirakawa, building the largest territory the Date clan had ever possessed.

-Later, under Toyotomi Hideyoshi's Oshu Shioki, he moved his base to Iwadeyama (present-day Osaki City, Miyagi Prefecture), and after the Battle of Sekigahara, he moved to Sendai in 1601.
-During the Edo period, he became the lord of the Sendai domain
+Later, following Toyotomi Hideyoshi's pacification of Oshu, he moved his base to Iwadeyama (present-day Osaki City, Miyagi Prefecture), and then to Sendai in 1601 after the Battle of Sekigahara.
+During the Edo period, hethe lord of the Sendai Domainbecame

 Tamura

-a descendant of Sakanoue no Tamuramaro , famous as the Shogun of Sincerity, but there are various theories.
-He expanded his power by claiming to be Tamura and attacking the Ito, Nikaido, and Ishikawa clans.
-He is also famous as the family of Princess Aiko, the wife of Date Masamune.
+, famous as a general who acted as a sincere representative,a descendant of Sakanoue no Tamuramarobut there are various theories.
+He used the name Tamura and expanded his power by attacking the Ito, Nikaido, and Ishikawa clans.
+He is also famous as the family of Ai-hime, the principal wife of Date Masamune.

 The Tamura clan was stripped of its territory due to Toyotomi Hideyoshi's Oshu Punishment, but later Muneyoshi, the third son of Date Tadamune, the second lord of the Sendai domain, restored the Tamura clan and became the future lord of Ichinoseki domain.